This page is about insulinoma, a very rare type of neuroendocrine tumour in the pancreas. There is information about

 The All Wales Medicines Strategy Group (AWMSG) and the Scottish Medicines Consortium say that sunitinib and everolimus should be available on the NHS.
 You should be able to have sunitinib or everolimus if other treatments are not working, and you have pancreatic neuroendocrine tumour that cannot be removed with surgery or has spread to other parts of the body.
 In England NICE have not looked at these drugs for NET.
 You may be able to have them through individual funding through your PCT or through the cancer drugs fund if your doctor thinks they would be helpful.

 We need more research to find out which of these new treatments work best and when to use them.
-To find out more about trials go to our clinical trials database and select ‘neuroendocrine tumours’ from the dropdown list.
+To find out more about trials for neuroendocrine tumours go to our clinical trials database.

 Coping with a rare condition can be difficult both practically and emotionally.
 Being well informed about your condition and possible treatments can make it easier to make decisions and cope with what happens.